 It’s a legitimate possibility, but (1.) the creatures are depicted with flesh and (2.) they’re often depicted right alongside conventional animals.
 The sixth image above shows a stegosaurus alongside a monkey, a deer and a rat; and the seventh pic is a close-up of the (obvious) stegosaurus.
 You’ll find numerous other examples if you research it.

 In light of the evidence there seems to me to be a high possibility that conventional dinosaurs lived a lot longer than is presupposed.
 On land maybe up to medieval times or even just hundreds of years ago.
 In fact, there are still reports of dinosaur-like animals in remote areas of the globe, like mokele mbembe (moh-kay-lay um-bem-bay), which supposedly is vegetarian and lives in the Congo River basin.
 You can read more here.
 Of course, there may still be dinosaurs in the oceans, like plesiosaurs.

 How were the last vestiges of these beasts killed off on land?
 By humans as populations increased, just as big, threatening animals (lions, tigers, bears, pachyderms, etc.) have been wiped out of populated areas today.
 Let’s not underestimate the capabilities of our more primitive ancestors.
 Where did the “slay the dragon” myth come from?
 Likely real-life accounts where warriors literally went out and slayed the colossal dinosaur, in some cases fire-breathing ones.

 I obviously didn’t live in the distant past so I’m just honestly speculating based on biblical and extra-biblical data.
-It’s an alternative perspective to the typical one where people automatically assume that people and dinosaurs never existed together just because some college professor or National Geographic told them.
-Don’t get me wrong because I appreciate higher learning and National Geographic and even subscribe to that mag, but that doesn’t mean I foolishly buy everything they put forth as absolute fact.
+It’s an alternative perspective to the typical one where people automatically assume that people and dinosaurs never existed together just because some godless college professor or National Geographic told them.
+Don’t get me wrong because I appreciate higher learning and National Geographic and even subscribe to the mag, but that doesn’t mean I foolishly buy everything they put forth as absolute fact.

 comments powered by Disqus